kirtivr/first_chrome_extension/README.md

-Changes all images on any webpage into pictures of a cat.
-Experimenting with samplese from https://github.com/GoogleChrome/chrome-extensions-samples/.
+Experimenting with samples from https://github.com/GoogleChrome/chrome-extensions-samples/.